Help Center Broadcasting Live

 Transitions between sources use crossfading to avoid hard cuts.

-Regenerate a Password
+Regenerate a password

 If you need to change a password (for example, after a guest show):